yast/autoyast-integration-test/README.md

 ### Debugging

-To help with debugging, AYTests will store an screenshot and, if possible, YaST2 logs from installation/upgrade under the workspace.
+To help with debugging, AYTests will store a screenshot and, if possible, YaST2 logs from installation/upgrade under the workspace.
 Assuming that the default settings are used, they'll be saved under `$HOME/aytests-workspace/results`.